 The affairs and property of the Association are directed by an Executive Committee composed of members from our Member Clubs, and we are supported by many volunteers.

-To conduct daily business we employee a small full-time staff with an office in the Fox Chapel area just north of Pittsburgh.
+To conduct daily business we employee a full-time staff with an office in the historic Allegheny West District of Pittsburgh.
 Any golf club is welcome to become a Member Club of the Western Pennsylvania Golf Association.

 Volunteers make the WPGA run